China’s military diplomacy in the Pacific and Indian Oceans

 Deng Xiaoping

-Deng framed defence activity as subordinate to economic development and diplomacy.
+Deng Xiaoping framed defence activity as subordinate to economic development and diplomacy.
 The PLA was tasked with supporting a favourable external environment for national development.
-This rhetoric stressed reassurance and non-adventurism and avoided claims of overseas basing or power projection.
+That rhetoric stressed reassurance and non-adventurism while avoiding any emphasis on overseas basing or power projection.
+It’s also true that China’s capabilities were probably insufficient to consider foreign bases at that time.

-Deng’s approach opened space for limited defence exchanges that helped normalise diplomatic ties.
+Deng’s approach opened space for limited defence exchanges that helped to normalise diplomatic ties.
 Activities included modest officer exchanges, goodwill ship visits and technical assistance.
-China did not conduct any sustained overseas deployments.
+China didn’t conduct any sustained overseas deployments.

 1992 – 2002